siemens/fluffi/getting_started.md

 ## 1) Prerequisites
 You need to have at least two machines to run FLUFFI: A machine that will be the central server, and another machine that runs the agents.

-For performance reasons it is recommended to use more than one server machine (at least use a dedicated database server), plus as many as possible executor machines.
+For performance reasons, it is recommended to use more than one server machine (or at least a dedicated database server), plus as many executor machines as possible.

-Furthermore, you need to have a subnet that is entirely under your control: No other DNS/DHCP server must interfere.
+Furthermore, you need to have a subnet that is entirely under your control, no other DNS/DHCP server may interfere.

 ## 2) Compiling FLUFFI core

 ### Windows
 On Windows use  [the windows build file](build/windows/buildAll.bat).
-If you compile FLUFFI for the first time call
+When you compile FLUFFI for the first time, call
 ```
 buildAll.bat -WITH_DEPS TRUE
 ```
-Please keep in mind that this will take a long time as it will compile all FLUFFI dependencies from sources.
+Please keep in mind that this will take a long time, as it will compile all FLUFFI dependencies from sources.

 For all future compiles you can use
 ```
 buildAll.bat -WITH_DEPS FALSE
 ```

-If you already set up the FUN (see next section), you can directly upload your binaries to FUN by calling
+If you have already set up the FUN (see next section), you can directly upload your binaries to FUN by calling
 ```
 buildAll.bat -DEPLOY_TO_FTP TRUE
 ```

 ### Linux
 On Linux use  [the linux build file](build/ubuntu_based/buildAll.sh).
-If you compile FLUFFI for the first time call
+When you compile FLUFFI for the first time, call
 ```
 ./buildAll.sh PREPARE_ENV=TRUE WITH_DEPS=TRUE
 ```
-Please keep in mind that this will take a long time as it will compile all FLUFFI dependencies from sources.
+Please keep in mind that this will take a long time, as it will compile all FLUFFI dependencies from sources.

 For all future compiles you can use
 ```
 ./buildAll.sh PREPARE_ENV=FALSE WITH_DEPS=FALSE
 ```

-If you already set up the FUN (see next section), you can directly upload your binaries to FUN by calling
+If you have already set up the FUN (see next section), you can directly upload your binaries to FUN by calling
 ```
 ./buildAll.sh PREPARE_ENV=FALSE WITH_DEPS=FALSE DEPLOY_TO_FTP=TRUE
 ```

 ## 3) Setting up the FUN
-The FLUFFI Utility Network (FUN) contains all the infrastructure for fuzzing.
+The FLUFFI Utility Network (FUN) contains all the infrastructure needed for fuzzing.

-To set it up you firstly need to set up the central server with docker installed.
+To set it up, you first need to set up the central server with docker installed.
 Give that server the static IP address 10.66.0.1.

 Copy the FLUFFI repo to that machine (or clone it there).